suite22/blog/_posts/2021-06-07-match-mood.md

 ## Control Flow
 Which way does the control flow?
 Do you change your device to match your mood or is your device changing your mood?

-A study of smartphone users (the title is aptly called "Brain Drain") found that the mere presense of a phone, even when silenced, is enough to significantly lower our ability to focus on a task.
+A study of smartphone users (the title is aptly called "Brain Drain") found that the mere presence of a phone, even when silenced, is enough to significantly lower our ability to focus on a task.

 <blockquote class="quoteback" darkmode="true" data-title="Brain Drain: The Mere Presence of One’s Own Smartphone Reduces Available Cognitive Capacity" data-author="McCombs School of Business" cite="https://news.utexas.edu/2017/06/26/the-mere-presence-of-your-smartphone-reduces-brain-power/">
 <div><div>Having a smartphone within sight or within easy reach reduces a person’s ability to focus and perform tasks because part of their brain is actively working to not pick up or use the phone.</div><br><div>“It’s not that participants were distracted because they were getting notifications on their phones,” said Ward.
 “The mere presence of their smartphone was enough to reduce their cognitive capacity.”</div></div>